 One of the most important take-aways for me was recognizing that embracing a racial equity lens in your philanthropy is neither easy, fast, nor simple.
 But it is possible.
 And so, I ask you, my peers, to share actionable steps we can each take as we find our own footing on the path to incorporating new perspectives.

 Tango B. Moore, grants manager for the Reidsville Area Foundation in North Carolina, emphasizes that you need to bring your whole, true self to the work.
 Being genuine and intentional in your actions does not mean being perfect; learn and grow through mistakes.

 Rahsaan Harris, PhD, who served as president & CEO of The Emma L. Bowen Foundation for Minority Interests in Media in New York echoed Tango, suggesting that, as you explore this issue, don’t let the perfect be the enemy of the good.
 Let your good intentions and initial inclinations propel you to act.
 You don’t have to be an expert to get started.

 Don’t be afraid to look in the mirror or, as Tango recommends, start taking equity selfies.
 As you push outward for social change, remember to regularly and often look inward at yourself, your role, your organization, and your funding to see how your reflection models and advances your goals regarding racial equity.

-In the weeks and months ahead, Exponent Philanthropy will continue to create spaces for conversations on equity, inclusion, and diversity.
-Please take advantage of them and the incredible community of your fellow Exponent Philanthropy members who, like Tango and Rahsaan, are willing to share their experiences, ideas, and support with you.
+Exponent Philanthropy will continue to create spaces for conversations on equity, inclusion, and diversity.
+Please take advantage of them and the incredible Exponent Philanthropy community who, like Tango and Rahsaan, are willing to share their experiences, ideas, and support with you.